Up | Home

 3. Load the kernel into memory, and jump to it.

-The bootloader is divided into two stages, Stage 1 and Stage 2.
+This bootloader is divided into two stages, Stage 1 and Stage 2.
 This division is mainly needed because of size restrictions of the Stage 1 binary, as explained below.

 2. Startup and BIOS